 Search engine advertising or search engine marketing involves bidding for key search terms (using the word keywords is a bit outdated in the industry) with a text-based ad to win the highest position in a search engine results page or SERP if you please.
 For the purpose of this section, we will be referencing Google Ads (formally Google AdWords) given their commanding domination of the online advertising industry over the past decade.

-While the concept of placing bids of key search terms to get your ad to the top of a SERP seems straightforward and simple, there are a lot of cogs and wheels working out of sight.
-Google’s algorithm to calculate what ads get first, second, or third place and beyond take into account about 1,000 factors (best guess that is).
+While the concept of placing bids on key search terms to get your ad to the top of a SERP seems straightforward and simple, there are a lot of cogs and wheels working out of sight.
+Google’s algorithm to calculate what ads get first, second, or third place and beyond takes into account about 1,000 factors (best guess that is).

 A few of the key components of note are the Quality Score, Expected Click Through Rate, Landing Page Experience, and Ad Relevance.
 Each of these scores will give you great insight into how Google is ranking your campaign and give you specific elements to improve upon.

 Depending on who you want to believe, it’s estimated between 75% to 80% of people in the U.S. actively use at least one social media site.
 The most popular to date, and has been for quite some time, is Facebook.
-Instagram is second and further down the list is LinkedIn, Twitter, and Snapchat.
-Most of those social media users are checking and posting to those platforms everyday.
+Instagram is second and further down the list are LinkedIn, Twitter, and Snapchat.
+Most of those social media users are checking and posting to those platforms every day.

-Shopping Ad are one of the best converting ad types Google, Bing, and even Amazon offer, especially for B2C (business to consumer) markets with products under $150.
+Shopping Ads are one of the best-converting ad types Google, Bing, and even Amazon offer, especially for B2C (business to consumer) markets with products under $150.

-When potential customers searching for items such as hiking boots, non-stick frying pans, or retractable dog leash, product images, prices, website URL and sometimes special offers are returned for the user to quickly compare competing products.
-For a business, unlike search text ads, shopping ads allow the opportunity for more that one of your products to be displayed in a shopping ads area.
+When potential customers search for items such as hiking boots, non-stick frying pans, or retractable dog leashes, product images, prices, website URLs, and sometimes special offers are returned for the user to quickly compare competing products.
+For a business, unlike search text ads, shopping ads allow the opportunity for more than one of your products to be displayed in a shopping ads area.